Maendler & Schramm

 stan: wymaga renowacji,

 Karl Maendler (urodzony w 1872 roku w Monachium) zbudował pierwszy klawesyn dla pianistki Elfriede Schunck już w 1907 roku..
 Nazwa firmy wynika z faktu, że Maendler poślubił córkę innego fortepianmistrza: M.J.Schramma.
-Firma zbudowała ok.
-600 szpinetów, klawikordów, klawesynów różnego typu.
+Firma zbudowała ponad 600 szpinetów, klawikordów, klawesynów różnego typu.
 Maendler był urodzonym eksperymentatorem: wynalazł w 1924 roku instrument określany jako Liedharfe, budował również instrumenty we współpracy z Carlem Orffem (specjalny model ksylofonu, do którego budowy wykorzystał drewno różane), eksperymentował z budową „dynamicznego” klawesynu określanego jako „Bach-Klavier”zdolnego do zmiany siły szarpnięcia struny pod wpływem uderzenia dzięki dodatkowej sprężynie zmieniającej odległość skoczka od punktu szarpnięcia.
 Pierwotnie instrumenty Maendlera posiadały metalową ramę, później konstrukcja została zastąpiona drewnianą masywną kratownicą (tzw.
 Rastenkonstruktion, Rastenbauweise).

 Prezentowany instrument jest typowym modelem flagowego modelu firmy : „klawesynu koncertowego” o dyspozycji uważanej w Niemczech za idealną dla odtwórstwa muzyki Jana Sebastiana Bacha (16’8’ na dolnej klawiaturze, 8’4’ na górnej).
+Model ten budowany był przez kilkadziesiąt lat (muzeum Dorr posiada podobny instrument z 1938 roku).

-Maendler und Schramm, Munich
+Maendler und Schramm, Munich, No. 573

 Type: harpsichord